 Only Android and iOS users can get a true free trial of ExpressVPN.
 When you download either mobile app, you’ll see a button offering a seven-day free trial.
 Just tap it to get started.

 On any other device, you can use the 30-day money-back guarantee as a free trial with an extra step.
 As long as you remember to ask for your refund, you won’t have paid a cent.
+Read our comprehensive guide on how to get an ExpressVPN refund.

 How to Pay for ExpressVPN